IFB-ElixirFr/biosphere-microcloud/README.md

 The components are based on [IFB CentOS 7 image](https://nuv.la/module/ifb/examples/images/centos-7-ifb) except `master` and `slave` which are based on [IFB Ubuntu 18.04 image](https://nuv.la/module/ifb/examples/images/ubuntu-18.04-ifb).

+Note that the base image adds some inputs and outputs in particular for IFB share points and to control access.

 ### Scripts

 **Except stated otherwise**, scripts should run with options `e`, `u` and `x`.